eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 ### Static configuration

-Another way is to have a static config which is compile-time dependent, this means that you have to recompile your RouDi application if you want to change your config (not the iceoryx_posh_roudi lib).
+Another way is to have a static config that is compile-time dependent, this means that you have to recompile your RouDi application if you want to change your config (not the iceoryx_posh_roudi lib).
-You can have your own sourcefile with `main()` method where you can create your custom configuration and pass it to a RouDi instantiation.
+You can have your source file with `main()` method where you can create your custom configuration and pass it to a RouDi instantiation.
-In your CMake file for you custom RouDi you need to ensure that it is **not** linking against `iceoryx_posh_config` to have a static config.
+In your CMake file for your custom RouDi you need to ensure that it is **not** linking against `iceoryx_posh_config` to have a static config.

-A good example how a static config could look like can be found [here](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/iceperf/roudi_main_static_config.cpp).
+A good example of a static config can be found [here](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/iceperf/roudi_main_static_config.cpp).